constWardtz/Const-JavascriptPacks/README.md

 ![Header image](./assets/const_header.jpg)

-A repository that contains some helpful notes.
+A repository that contains some helpful resources in Javascript.

 ## Contents
     - Javascript Looping